 - To create a collaborative creative short filmed scene that has creative merit.
 The game presents a structure to accomplish this even if the players have no prior experience in film production.

 - To gesture towards basic realities about the film industry: production sets are high-pressure environments where creativity and pragmatism must coalesce and where everyone needs to feel safe, included, and respected.

-For further details, see this video of a playtest walkthrough.
+For further details, see this video essay and description of the game.